jpcozar/Descriptive2algebraic-chess-notation-converter/README.md

 # Descriptive2algebraic-chess-notation-converter
 The script **translator.py** is designed to convert from descriptive notation that we can find in old chess books (Spanish's one at the moment) , to Standard Algebraic Notation (SAN).

 To solve the ambiguities, I use pychess python library to simulate the board and choose the right move.
+The simulation of the board is shown during the conversion to find mistakes.

 There is another script, called **batch_conversion.py** that can convert several files in a folder to SAN notation.